yrenn/AWS-python-pipline/README.md

 # AWS python pipline design

 ## Introduction
+Xetra (Market Identifier Code: XETR) is a trading venue operated by the Frankfurt Stock Exchange based in Frankfurt, Germany.
+In 2015, 90 percent of all trading in shares at all German exchanges was transacted through the Xetra trading venue.
+With regard to DAX listings, Xetra has 60 per cent market share throughout Europe.
+The prices on Xetra serve as the basis for calculating the DAX, the best-known German share index.

-This project generates weekly data job to use python move and process raw data in Xetra S3 Bucket to Target S3 Bucket.
+This project generates weekly data job to use python move and process raw data in Xetra S3 Bucket and generate the report file to Target S3 Bucket.

 ## Overview
 - Set up a virtual environment and AWS